A Free Tutorial for Piecing the Merry Kite Quilt Block

 Conclusion:

 I enjoyed piecing this block together.
-It is very striking and not that difficult.
+It is very striking and fairly easy.
 Other than not being able to figure out how to press the seam allowances so that they all would nest together, I was really happy with how it went together!

 I hope you've enjoyed this Merry Kite quilt block tutorial.
-If you liked this post and want to see more quilting tutorials like this, simply click here to sign up for my newsletter and also receive a free PDF.
+If you liked this post and want to see more quilting tutorials like this, simply click here to sign up for my newsletter and also receive a free PDF pattern called "Chained Weathervane".

 This block is similar to the Friendship block which you can see at https://fabric406.com/blogs/fabric406-blog/traditional-quilt-block-friendship-block